Ji Shao

-Ji Shao (253 – c.9 September 304), courtesy name Yanzu, was a politician of the Jin dynasty (266–420).
+Ji Shao (c.254 – c.9 September 304), courtesy name Yanzu, was a politician of the Jin dynasty (266–420).
 He was the son of Ji Kang, one of the Seven Sages of the Bamboo Grove.
 Although his father was wrongfully killed by the ruling Sima clan, Ji Shao rose to become a prominent minister within the Western Jin court, reaching the position of Palace Attendant.
 He became embroiled in the War of the Eight Princes and immortalized himself by sacrificing his life to protect Emperor Hui of Jin at the Battle of Dangyin.
 Opinions on Ji Shao varied among contemporary and later scholars; he was praised for his exceptional loyalty to the emperor at Dangyin, but also criticized for going against the Confucian principle of filial piety by serving the family that killed his father.

 Early life and career

 Ji Shao was the son of Ji Kang, a member of the famous Seven Sages of the Bamboo Grove.
-In 263, when he was ten years old, his father was falsely accused and killed under the order of the Cao Wei regent, Sima Zhao.
+In c.263, when he was ten years old (by East Asian reckoning), his father was falsely accused and killed under the order of the Cao Wei regent Sima Zhao.
 For his safety, Ji Shao stayed in his home for the rest of his youth, where he gained a reputation being filial towards his mother.
-In 266, Sima Zhao's son, Sima Yan, posthumously known as Emperor Wu of Jin, established the Western Jin dynasty after forcing the last emperor of Wei to abdicate.
-In 274, Ji Kang's friend, Shan Tao advised Emperor Wu to exempt Ji Shao from his father's crime and appoint him as an Assistant in the Palace Library.
+In February 266, Sima Zhao's son Sima Yan, posthumously known as Emperor Wu of Jin, established the Western Jin dynasty after forcing the last emperor of Wei to abdicate.
+In 274, Ji Kang's friend Shan Tao advised Emperor Wu to exempt Ji Shao from his father's crime and appoint him as an Assistant in the Palace Library.
 The emperor agreed, but took one step further by giving him the higher rank of Assistant Director.
 Ji Shao wanted to turn down the appointment, but after a personal visit from Shan Tao, he finally agreed.

 Ji Shao was eventually promoted to Administrator of Ruyin Commandery.
 He was then transferred to the Interior Minister of Yuzhang Commandery, but as his mother had died around the time, he declined the position.
 After concluding his mourning period, he returned to the government as Inspector of Xu province, where he met with the provincial chief controller, Shi Chong.
 Shi Chong was known to have an arrogant personality, but Ji Shao would often reason with him, which earned him Shi Chong's respect.
 Afterwards, Ji Shao had to resign once again to mourn the death of his eldest son, Ji Zhen (嵇軫).